 Just imagine how many people are in their cars behind a bus, stood on the street looking at a bus, or sat on the bus itself, right now, reading advertisements.
 Thousands?
 Hundreds of thousands?

-Bus adverts are an effective way to reach a local audience through constantly reminding them about your business.
-You will notice the number of customers who mention that they have seen your advert whilst out and about.
+Bus adverts are an effective way to reach a local audience through constantly reminding them of your business.

 Bus advertisements can be promoting local companies or they can be rolled out as part of a national campaign.
 Using buses give national adverts a local context to better improve brand engagement, constantly reaffirming the message that your customers have already seen on TV or online or heard on the radio.